 The company may also invest in property if this property is a part of their business.
 Fact.

-The company may even (this the case at the time of writing) be structured in such a way that allows preference shares with diminished voting capacity, thus allowing more operational control for the foreign shareholder.
+The company may even be structured in such a way that allows preference shares with diminished voting capacity, thus allowing more operational control for the foreign shareholder.
 Fact.

 If the Thai Co.
 Ltd. has obviously been established with bogus (nominee) shareholders, who have not invested in shares of the company, it will likely be deemed illegal.
 Fact.